yceruto/symfony-ddd-skeleton/README.md

     │   │   └── site/
     │   └── logs/

-Next, making use of the `Kernel::$name` property you can stand out the application to run and dedicated project files (`var/cache/<name>/<env>/*`):
+This way the `VirtualKernel` will execute induvidual apps with dedicated config files (`var/cache/<name>/<env>/*`):

  * `<name><Env>DebugProjectContainer*`
  * `<name><Env>DebugProjectContainerUrlGenerator*`
  * `<name><Env>DebugProjectContainerUrlMatcher*`

-This will be the key of the performance as each application has by definition its own DI container file, routes and configuration.
+This is the performance key as each app (by definition) has its own DI container file, routes and configuration.

 ### Keeping one entry point for all applications

     ├── public/
     │   └── index.php

-Following the same filosofy of Symfony 4, whereas environment variables decides which development environment and debug mode should be used to run your application, you can to use a new `APP_NAME` environment variable to set the application to execute.
+Following the same filosofy of Symfony 4, whereas environment variables decides which environment and debug mode should be used to run your app, you can use the new environment variable `APP_NAME` to specify the application you want to run.
-For now, playing with your applications and PHP's built-in Web server prefixing the new application environment variable:
+Let's playing with it using the PHP's built-in Web server and prefixing the new environment variable:

     $ APP_NAME=admin php -S 127.0.0.1:8000 -t public
     $ APP_NAME=api php -S 127.0.0.1:8001 -t public